UTT-Connole/class-api-IT4200-2024-fall/README.md

 Replace the "blue" at the end with any color of your choosing.
 If the color doesn't exist in the library, you will get an error.

-# How to use the Quotes Endpoint

-Open up the url to http://127.0.0.1:5000/quotes
-Start reading people's favorite quotes!

 ## Contributors:

 * Laura Coulome